danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

-# Jewish Spiritual Method
+# Spirituality in Judaism

-Jewish spiritual method as I see it through practice and study.
+..as I see it through practice and study.

 ## What is _spiritual_